-Individuals have a right to make a 'subject access request' to gain access to personal information that the School holds about them.
+Individuals have a right to make a 'subject access request' to gain access to personal information that the school holds about them.
 This includes:

-- Confirmation that their personal data is being processed. - Access to a copy of the data. - The purposes of the data processing. - The categories of personal data concerned. - Who the data has been, or will be, shared with. - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period. - The source of the data, if not the individual. - Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual.
+- Confirmation that their personal data is being processed - Access to a copy of the data - The purposes of the data processing - The categories of personal data concerned - Who the data has been, or will be, shared with - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period - The source of the data, if not the individual - Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual

-Subject access requests can be accepted in any form including verbally or via social media channels that the School supports.
-However, we will need to confirm identification prior to fulfilling the request.
-A request will be processed quicker if submitted in writing, either by letter, email and including:
+Subject access requests can be accepted in any form including verbally or via social media however we will need to confirm identification prior to fulfilling the request.
+A request will be processed quicker if submitted in writing, either by letter or email and including:

-- Name of individual.
+- Name of individual

-- Correspondence address.
+- Correspondence address

-- Contact number and email address.
+- Contact number and email address

-- Details of the information requested.
+- Details of the information requested

-If staff receive a subject access request, they must immediately forward it to the CPO or Data Privacy Coordinator.
+If staff receive a subject access request, they must immediately forward it to the CPO.